yifeic/fetch-client/README.md

 # fetch-client

-A http client based on Fetch API.
+An http client based on Fetch API.

 ## How To
 ```javascript